Okta Access Gateway Post Installation

 - Determine the IP Address of the Okta Access Gateway virtual appliance.

 - Reset Passwords

 - Initialize Access Gateway Admin UI Console

 - Manage Certificates

-To configure the Access Gateway instance, you must add a line to the host file on all machines that need access to this Access Gateway instance.
-The following procedure details how to obtain the IP address of the Okta Access Gateway virtual application.
+The following procedure details how to obtain the IP address of the Okta Access Gateway virtual appliance.

-Note: This procedure assumes you are accessing the newly imported gateway locally, immediately post install and is for on-prem instances only.
+This procedure assumes you are accessing the newly imported gateway locally, immediately post install and is for on-premises instances only.